Resident Liaison Teams will be communicating with residents throughout 2023 and on request, please email us

-Residents Update The rally organisation team is currently working on the 2023 and intend to hand deliver a newsletter to all residents on stage prior to Christmas.
-If you have any questions please email firstname.lastname@example.org
+Residents Update December 18th 2022 - The rally organisation team is currently working on the 2023 and are hand delivering a Happy Christmas newsletter to all residents living on stages this week.
+If you do not recieve a newseletter please use the Resident News Letter link below or join our residents emailing list.
+The link is at the bottom of the page If you have any questions or would like to volunteer please email email@example.com

 Charity requests for 2023 are now open via charity requests page